Interview by Allan Gardner

 What is your chief enemy of creativity?

-I think I can speak for the majority of UK based artists when I say that the biggest enemy to creativity is current government policy.
+I think I can speak for most UK-based artists when I say that the biggest enemy of creativity is current government policy.
 With the current regime of cuts to the arts, there is less money in schools for art, less money for public art institutions, and so less funding for artists.
-Government policy is actively breaking down the ecology that existed in the arts and making the UK a much more challenging environment for artists to live and work.
+Government policy is actively breaking down the ecology that existed in the arts and making the UK a much more challenging environment for artists to live and work in.

 You couldn’t live without…

-This could be a long list, but if I chose just one thing – then maybe I couldn’t live without my walking boots!
+This could be a long list, but if I chose just one thing, maybe I couldn’t live without my walking boots!